arjunachala/arjunachala.github.io/_posts/2017-10-18-Thor-And-Roxie.md

 1. Services queries from clients.
 1. For storing the metadata of every file in the cluster and the cluster location of the data parts that make up each file.
 1. Communicate with the workers in the cluster to process the data and return the results

+As discussed, Thor and Roxie are complementing components in the HPCC Systems stack.
+Large batch data manipulation - clean, normalize, transform, analyze - is Thor's strength.
+Roxie, on the other hand, is used to surfacing Thor's analyzed data as queries and services for real-time consumption.